frostcone/magmaguy.com/wiki/es/elitemobs/creating_bosses.md

 isBaby: false
 powers:
 - invulnerability_knockback.yml
-spawnMessage: ¡Un jefe de prueba ha aparecido!
+spawnMessage: A test boss has been spawned!
-deathMessage: ¡Un jefe de prueba ha sido asesinado por $players!
+deathMessage: A test boss has been slain by $players!
-escapeMessage: ¡Una entidad jefe de prueba ha escapado!
+escapeMessage: A test boss entity has escaped!
-locationMessage: 'Entidad de prueba: $location'
+locationMessage: 'Test entity: $location'
 uniqueLootList:
 - magmaguys_toothpick.yml:1
 dropsEliteMobsLoot: true